NFL player conduct policy: Aaron Hernandez

 Later that day, Hernandez was charged with first-degree murder, in addition to five gun-related charges; if convicted of first-degree murder, Hernandez faced life in prison without the possibility of parole; Hernandez could not face the death penalty, as the state of Massachusetts abolished the death penalty in 1984.
 Instead, he was held without bail at the Bristol County Jail.

 Two other men were also arrested in connection with Lloyd's death: Carlos Ortiz, on June 27, 2013, and Ernest Wallace on June 28, 2013.
 Ortiz revealed to the police that Hernandez had secretly rented an apartment in Franklin, Massachusetts.
 A subsequent search of the apartment, according to the Associated Press, "turned up ammunition and clothing that police believe could be evidence in the murder case against him".

 On August 22, 2013, Aaron Hernandez was indicted by a grand jury for the murder of Odin Lloyd.

 On September 6, 2013, Hernandez was arraigned and pleaded not guilty to first-degree murder.
 He was held without bail, but reserved the right to request bail later.

 On April 15, 2015, Hernandez was found guilty of first-degree murder, as well as five weapon charges, automatically being sentenced to life in prison without possibility of parole.

 While on trial for Lloyd's murder, Hernandez was indicted for the 2012 double homicide of Daniel de Abreu and Safiro Furtado; he was acquitted of the double homicide after a 2017 trial.
 Five days after the acquittal, Hernandez was found dead in his cell by hanging, which was ruled a suicide.
-Owing to the fact that his death occurred while the murder conviction was under appeal, the conviction was vacated.
+As his death occurred while the murder conviction was under appeal, the conviction was vacated.
 The decision to vacate the conviction was later reverted to its original find of guilty.